SKZBadHabit/MMDactyl/Coding/README.md

 # Installation

-## Copy Code
+## Download

-downlad the newest Version from github
+downlad the latest Version from github

 ## Copy Code